Chapter 3 - Against the Rules - 00 13 45

 Travel Directions:

 The Basque Bridge is in the Galatea Day Use Area, Spray Valley Provincial Park, on the west side of Hwy 40, 32.4 km south of Hwy 1 (Trans-Canada Hwy) and 9.0 km north of Fortress Mountain Ski Resort.
 (It is also 6.2 km south of Kananaskis Golf Course on Hwy 40.)
 Follow trail downhill approximately 500 m to bridge.
-For pictures taken during a hike to this location, see “Hike to Basque Bridge” in the Albums link.
+For pictures taken during a hike to this location, see “Hike to Basque Bridge” in Albums.

 Remarks: